Cognigy/Documentation/docs/en/docs/ai/installation/prerequisites.md

 ### Kubernetes Cluster
 Cognigy.AI installation requires a fully functional Kubernetes cluster.
 We suggest that you use a managed Kubernetes cluster provided by common public cloud operators (Amazon EKS, Microsoft AKS, Google GKE).
 Cognigy.AI is fully compatible with following managed Kubernetes services:

-* AWS EKS
+- AWS EKS
-* Azure AKS
+- Azure AKS

-Running Cognigy.AI on-prem Kubernetes clusters will require additional configuration effort from your side, we recommend to use public clouds instead.
-Please, be aware that Cognigy will not to provide support for configuring and provisioning of Kubernetes clusters.
+Running Cognigy.AI on top of on-premise Kubernetes clusters will require additional configuration effort from your side.
+Therefore, we recommend to use public clouds instead.
+Please, be aware that Cognigy will not provide support for configuring and provisioning Kubernetes clusters.

 ???+ attention
     Kubernetes versions compatible with Cognigy.AI are specified in [Cognigy.AI Helm Chart](https://github.com/Cognigy/cognigy-ai-helm-chart)

 ### Hardware Requirements
-For a Cognigy.AI installation with English as the default NLU language, we recommend a kubernetes cluster with the following specification for AWS  EKS (or equivalents on other cloud providers):
+For a Cognigy.AI installation with English as the default NLU language, we recommend a Kubernetes cluster with the following specification for AWS EKS (or equivalents on other cloud providers):

-* at least 6 x `c5.2xlarge` worker nodes (8 CPU cores and 16 GB RAM per each node)
+- at least 6 x `c5.2xlarge` worker nodes (8 CPU cores and 16 GB RAM per each node)
-* Kubernetes worker nodes are distributed across 3 Availability Zones (AZ) for high availability setup
+- Kubernetes worker nodes are distributed across 3 Availability Zones (AZ) for high availability setup
-* 250 GB of block SSD storage for application databases
+- 250 GB of block SSD storage for application databases
-* 10 GB of file system storage (EFS or other NFS-compatible equivalents) for application assets
+- 10 GB of file system storage (EFS or other NFS-compatible equivalents) for application assets
-* 128 GB of block SSD storage per Kubernetes node (for Docker images and runtime caches)
+- 128 GB of block SSD storage per Kubernetes node (for Docker images and runtime caches)

 ???+ attention
-    Choosing general-purpose machines instead of compute-optimized machines can have a negative impact on the performance of our software.
+    Choosing general-purpose machines instead of compute-optimized machines will have a negative impact on the performance of our software.
 We advise you to choose compute-optimized machines with high CPU clock speeds and reserved CPU budgets.
 This is especially important if you plan to install multiple natural language understanding services.

-### kubectl Utility
+### Kubectl binary
 To deploy Cognigy.AI on a Kubernetes cluster you will need [kubectl](https://kubernetes.io/docs/reference/kubectl/) uitlity installed on a Linux machine which can access the Kubernetes cluster for Cognigy.AI installation.
-Refer to official Kubernetes documenatation for details, kubectl version must match the version of the cluster.
+Refer to the official Kubernetes documenatation for details.
+Please note that the kubectl version must match the version of your Kubernetes cluster.

 ### Helm Package Manager
-Our products are packaged with [Helm](https://helm.sh/) package manager for Kubernetes.
+Our products are packaged with the [Helm](https://helm.sh/) package manager for Kubernetes.
 Please get familiar with basic Helm operations before proceeding with installation.

 ???+ attention
-   [Kustomize](https://kustomize.io/) scripts for Cognigy.AI installation are deprecated.
+   [Kustomize](https://kustomize.io/) scripts for Cognigy.AI installation are **deprecated**.
 We strongly recommend to use Helm Charts for all new installations.
-You can still download the depecated installation documentation for kustomize [here](https://docs.cognigy.com/downloads/cognigy-4-x-rev10.zip)
+You can still download the depecated installation documentation for kustomize [here](https://docs.cognigy.com/downloads/cognigy-4-x-rev10.zip).
+We will stop updating our **kustomize files end this year (31st December 2022)**.

 ???+ attention
-    For Helm versions compatible with Cognigy.AI refer to [Cognigy.AI Helm Chart](https://github.com/Cognigy/cognigy-ai-helm-chart)
+    For Helm versions compatible with Cognigy.AI refer to [Cognigy.AI Helm Chart](h**ttps://github.com/Cognigy/cognigy-ai-helm-chart)

 ### Cognigy License